River in drought

 Although drought occurs naturally when temperatures rise and rainfall drops, climate change and population growth have placed a massive strain on freshwater resources through exacerbating water scarcity.
 Water is being abstracted from rivers and the aquifers that feed them at an unsustainable rate, whilst changing rainfall patterns mean that many of our rivers will see a marked decline in flow.
 When water levels drop, the concentration of pollutants increases, temperatures rise and the freshwater ecosystem suffers.

 At The Rivers Trust, we are incredibly concerned about the low level of water in many rivers across the UK.
-We would like to see a longer-term, more sustainable, joined-up approach to managing our water resources with greater emphasis on building resilience within rivers and wider landscapes.
-If we could do this and reduce water consumption, we could limit the impact on fish, wildlife and the people enjoying the rivers during these dry weather periods.
+We need a longer-term, more sustainable, joined-up approach to managing our water resources with greater emphasis on building resilience within rivers and wider landscapes.
+If we could do this and reduce water consumption, we could limit the impact on fish, wildlife, and the people enjoying the rivers during these dry weather periods.
 Moreover, we can help to protect those economic sectors that rely on water, ensuring a sustainable supply for all, including the river itself.

 Until legislation preventing unsustainable abstraction is introduced, we need to take matters into our own hands.
-If we all make changes to water use in our daily life—particularly over the summer—we could significantly reduce the amount of water withdrawn from our rivers.
-In addition, working to improve the health of our rivers in can help to buffer them against the damage caused by periods of drought.
+If we all make changes to water use in our daily life, particularly over the summer, we could significantly reduce the amount of water withdrawn from our rivers.
+In addition, working to improve the health of our rivers and catchments can help to buffer them against the damage caused by periods of drought.

 You might think that your personal water use is unrelated to river levels, but that isn’t the case!
 Water companies often abstract water directly from rivers.
 This water is treated, then used in our homes and businesses.
 If we use less water, we will reduce the amount withdrawn from our rivers and aquifers.